Sunshine883/penetration-testing-labs/BurpSuite-Web-Testing/README.md

 # Burp Suite Web Application Testing

 ## Overview
-This lab demonstrates the use of **Burp Suite Community Edition** to intercept, analyze, and manipulate HTTP/S traffic between a browser and a target web application.
-The goal is to identify potential security weaknesses such as insecure parameters, missing input validation, and server misconfigurations.
+This lab demonstrates how to use Burp Suite Community Edition to intercept, analyze, and manipulate HTTP requests during web application testing.
+The goal is to understand how client–server communication works and identify potential security weaknesses such as improper input validation, insecure parameters, or sensitive data exposure.

 ---